 In particular, the company’s two segments include Personalized Oncology Solutions (POS) and Translational Oncology Solutions (TOS).
 The former gives doctors and patients information to help with the decision of treatment plans, while the latter provides services to pharmaceutical and biotechnology companies looking for personalized approaches to drug development.

 Market cap: $97.08 million

 Oncolytics Biotech is an interesting prospect in this area that thanks to some recent funding this year seems poised to elevate the cancer therapeutic market.
 The company is developing their cancer therapeutic Reolysin, which has undergone a variety of clinical trials in various stages completed by itself or in combination with biologics, chemotherapy, and radiotherapy.

 Q BioMed is a biomedical acceleration and development company, meaning they seek to acquire other companies with interesting technology or products.
 In 2017, the company has shared new developments from their cancer division.
-To start with, in February Q BioMed secured a partnership with the Oklahoma Medical Research Foundation and the Rajiv Gandhi Centre for Biotechnology (RGCB).
+In June 2017, the company announced a licensing agreement with The Oklahoma Medical Research Foundation (OMRF) and the Rajiv Gandhi Centre for Biotechnology (RGCB).
 This agreement will give exclusive global rights to Q BioMed for the development of a novel chemotherapeutics drug to treat liver cancer.
 A promising new endeavour.

 Sierra Oncology (NASDAQ:SRRA)

 Sierra Oncology is a clinical-stage drug development company whose lead product is a small molecule inhibitor Checkpoint kinase 1 (Chk1) which mediates the DNA Damage Response network.

 The company is in the middle of two trials for SRA737, one of which recently received approval to upgrade by adding prospectively selected patients dealing with tumors “identified to have genetic aberrations hypothesized to confer sensitivity to Chk1 inhibition.”